fredliporace/sentinelgif/README.md

 # sentinelgif
 Create High Resolution GIF animation From Sentinel-2 images, based on vincentsarago/landsatgif

-Adaptation of landsat_gif.py from the project to generate animated GIFs from Sentinel-2 images.
+Adaptation of landsat_gif.py from the project above to generate animated GIFs from Sentinel-2 images.

 Data is read from Amazon server.